MRCIEU/COVIDITY_selbias/2.aim2-simulation/UKBB/a-infection/README.md

-## Generate bias statistics
+## 3. Generate bias statistics

-Generate the average bias and monte carlo SE for each simulation version
+Generate the bias and monte carlo SE for each simulation version

 ```bash
 Rscript ../../sim-bias-estimates.R null 0